 A.12 Estimate of Hour Burden Including Annualized Hourly Costs

+The recruitment goal is to enroll a total of 500 participants over a five year period or 100 participants per year.
 The estimated annual hour burden required for potential participants to complete the two stage screening process is based on projections that 1,500 individuals will complete the first stage consisting of the telephone interview which requires 10 minutes.
 Of the 1,500 Stage One participants, only 300 are expected to complete Stage Two of the screening process, the physical exam, which requires 90 minutes to complete.
+Of the 300 people who participate in Stage Two of the screening process only 100 are expected to qualify to participate in the study.
 The annual hour burden is shown in the table below.